gurov/cache-observable/README.md

 1. Call a function with `@CacheObservable()` decorator;
 2. The Decorator lib check, if a storage have the observable entry then return it;
-3. If the storage haven't a entry of a called function, then the Decorator lib create new entry in the storage.
+3. If the storage haven't a entry of a called function, then the Decorator lib create new entry in the storage;
 4. The new entry observable has been chained with next functions:
   * publishReplay(1, ms) // publish one item for `ms` milliseconds
   * refCount() // check all subscribers
   * take(1) // take one
-5. Return the entry
+5. Return the entry.

 ## License